CharlotteMoureau/modern-js-application/README.md

 # modern-js-application

 This was a solo project carried out from the 08th to the 11th of March 2021 as part of the BeCode Liège's Junior Web Developer program.
-We were tasked to adapt our code from a [former project](https://github.com/CharlotteMoureau/character-manager-js) to fit the organisation of a "modern Js application".
+We were tasked to adapt our code from a [former project](https://github.com/CharlotteMoureau/character-manager-js) to fit the organization of a "modern Js application".
 I chose to redo the design to fit my personal taste, using a Bootstrap base.

 ## Learning objectives